bbhikarry/regional-vcas/README.md

 # regional-vcas
-regional vulnerability and capability assessments
+Regional vulnerability and capability assessments can be the primary CSO network glue (in this era) given the inexact knowledgebase of commuity readiness